Frequently Asked Questions (Residential)

 WHAT IS THE L.A.
 COUNTY TEMPORARY EVICTION MORATORIUM?

-The Los Angeles County Temporary Eviction Moratorium, effective March 4, 2020, through November 30, 2020*, unless repealed or extended by the Los Angeles County Board of Supervisors, places a Countywide ban on evictions for residential and commercial tenants, including mobilehome space renters.
-Under the County’s Moratorium, tenants may not be evicted for COVID-19 related nonpayment of rent, as well as no-fault reasons, nuisance, or unauthorized occupants or pets – if related to COVID-19.
+The Los Angeles County Temporary Eviction Moratorium, effective March 4, 2020, through February 28, 2021*, unless repealed or extended by the Los Angeles County Board of Supervisors, places a Countywide ban on evictions for residential and commercial* tenants, including mobilehome space renters.
+Under the County’s Moratorium, tenants may not be evicted for COVID-19 related nonpayment of rent, as well as no-fault reasons, nuisance, denying entry to a landlord, or unauthorized occupants or pets – if related to COVID-19.

-*Note: As of October 1, 2020, the County’s Moratorium will no longer apply to residential tenants facing eviction for nonpayment of rent due to COVID-19 related financial hardship.
+*Note: Between October 1, 2020 and January 31, 2021, the County’s Moratorium will no longer apply to residential tenants facing eviction for nonpayment of rent due to COVID-19 related financial hardship.
+We will continue to update this information if additional state and federal legislation passes affecting the County’s Moratorium.

 HOW DOES THE TEMPORARY MORATORIUM WORK?

-For more info on the CDC Order, click here.
+For more information on AB 3088 and the CDC Order, please visit:

 Commercial tenants are responsible for providing notice to their landlord if they are unable to pay rent due to financial impacts related to the COVID-19 pandemic within seven (7) days after rent is due, unless extenuating circumstances exist.
 Tenants with nine (9) employees or fewer may self-certify their inability to pay rent to their landlord, either orally or in writing.
 Tenants with 10 or more, but fewer than 100, employees will need to provide written documentation that demonstrates inability to pay rent due to financial hardship related to COVID-19 to their landlord.
 If they are able to do so, Tenants are encouraged to pay partial rent during the Moratorium.